-As proof, the paper linked to studies by the U.S. Centers for Disease Control and Prevention from January that found a booster shot on top of a primary series was protecting well against severe disease.
-The studies were published in the agency’s quasi-journal, which has a stated goal of being aligned with the agency’s messaging.
+Two of the papers were published in the agency's quasi-journal, which has a stated goal of being aligned with the agency's messaging.
 The centers have repeatedly promoted COVID-19 vaccination during the pandemic.

 Later in the speech, Malone said that the vaccines "do not prevent Omicron infection, viral replication, or spread to others."
 That quote was not included in the Post's article.

-“I said nothing about disease and death at that point in time,” Malone told The Epoch Times, accusing the Post of taking a “selective misquote” and using the CDC study to contest an assertion he never made.
+"I said nothing about disease and death at that point in time," Malone told The Epoch Times, accusing the Post of taking a "selective misquote."

 "The qualities WaPo disparaged—Dr. Malone’s honesty, veracity, integrity, competence, judgment, morals and ethics as a licensed medical doctor and scientist—are peculiarly valuable to Dr. Malone and are absolutely necessary in the practice and profession of any medical doctor and scientist.
 WaPo ascribes to Dr. Malone conduct, characteristics and conditions, including fraud, disinformation, misinformation, deception and dishonesty, that would adversely affect his fitness to be a medical professional and to conduct the business of a medical doctor," the suit states.